selfdriven-foundation/selfdriven-ai/docs/pages/impact-on-mind-framework.md

 # Impact on Mind Framework (IoMF)

-**A three-level reflective framework based on the impact of emerging AI on the human mind — from tangible effects to existential questions  People can self-select how deep they wish to go, balancing curiosity with wellbeing of mind.**
+**A three-level framework based on the impact of emerging AI on the human mind — from tangible effects to existential questions  People can self-select how deep they wish to go, balancing curiosity with wellbeing of mind.**

 ---